-Being an international meeting point of Greek and foreign artists, Andros island still pertains its rich cultural tradition, offering to the public the opportunity to visit its exceptional museums with important modern art exhibitions organized each summer.
-Given that the island claims rich archaeological and Byzantine discoveries and excavations are carried out in several places (Ancient Zagora, Ancient Paleopoli, Strofila), worth visiting through Andros Routes.
+Being an international meeting point of Greek and foreign artists, Andros island still pertains its rich cultural tradition, offering every summer to the public the opportunity to visit its exceptional museums with important modern art exhibitions and events.
+Given that the island claims rich archaeological and Byzantine discoveries and excavations are carried out in several places, worth visiting through Andros Routes.

 Local gastronomy and both religious and cultural festivals, are significant part of our civilization.

 The following museums may be found with more details in our Digital Guest Welcome Book that you’ll receive after the reservation, with links to visiting days and hours:

 - The Archaeological Museum of Andros dedicated to the antiquities of the whole island